 Bethany has 20 years of experience in program design and management.
 She has overseen the end-to-end student experience for part-time and full-time students, including marketing, admissions, instruction, career services, and alumni relations across various types of organizations and institutions.
 Her main goal is to ensure students’ success.
-Bethany thrives in a workspace that values non-traditional education and enjoys helping students realize their value.
-She finds watching students transform during their educational experience a great joy.
+Bethany thrives in a workspace that values non-traditional education.

 Chief of Staff

 Charline has 10 years of experience in operations and administrative roles, having spent the 5 years before Ada at Seattle-based tech startups.
 She enjoys creating structure and efficiencies and being the point-person who can help make her colleagues’ work lives easier.
 As a woman of color who has worked in the tech industry, Charline is looking forward to being a part of the Ada community and contributing to improving people’s lives.